aicenter/gtlib2/CONTRIBUTING.md

 - Observation class, for example `GoofSpielObservation` deriving from `Observation`:
     - Observation id must be unique within the subsequence `(h -> chance outcomes -> h')` if player has received different observations.

+When writing, please use arrays for saving player-related information, instead of variables like `p1Action, p2Action` -- use `playerActions[]` even if it is 2-element array.

+There is no such thing as a chance player in the domain: there are stochastic transitions between each state.
+Good rule of thumb is that you should have players `{Player(0), Player(1)}`.